Jing-R/Jing-R.github.io/_publications/10-2019-API An Index for Quantifying a Scholar's Academic Potential.md

 ---
-title: "API An Index for Quantifying a Scholar's Academic Potential"
+title: "API: An Index for Quantifying a Scholar's Academic Potential"
 collection: publications
 permalink: "/files/10-2019-API An Index for Quantifying a Scholar's Academic Potential.pdf"
 excerpt: ''